mgild/.dotfiles/README.md

 Change your non-ASCII character font for your preferred terminal to one of the provided powerline fonts

 For tmux powerline:
-- If Powerline is blank, try 'powerline-daemon --replace' while in tmux
+- If Powerline is blank, try 'powerline-daemon --replace --foreground' while in tmux
 - Run 'tmux source-file ~/.tmux.conf' to refresh settings
-- For internal ip, install the netifaces pip package